We are an independent, advertising-supported comparison service. Our

 include information about every financial or credit product or service.

 Business owners often have startup or major costs that come with investing in their businesses.
-A 0 percent intro APR card buys you time to pay off a big purchase without accruing interest.
-And many of the cards charge no annual fee while letting you earn rewards.
+A credit card with a 0 percent intro APR offer can buy you time to pay off a big purchase without accruing interest.
 As long as you pay off the balance by the end of the intro period — so you’re not charged interest — this type of card can be a win-win for your business.

 Several business cards offer the same intro APR period, with varying rewards rates and categories.
-Another card offers a longer intro period, but lesser rewards.
 Take a look at our picks below to find the right one for your business.

 By earning 2 percent cash back on all eligible purchases with the The American Express Blue Business Cash™ Card, you’ll tap into one of the highest flat rates on the market every time you swipe — on up to $50,000 per year, then 1 percent.
-After opening the card, you could finance a big purchase with a 0 percent intro APR on purchases for 12 months (then a 17.49% – 27.49% Variable APR) and earn a $250 statement credit after spending $3,000 in the first three months.
+After opening the card, you could finance a big purchase with a 0 percent intro APR on purchases for 12 months (then a 16.99% – 26.99% Variable APR).
+This card also comes with a solid welcome offer to help kick-start your cash back earnings.

 Pros

-Pay off a big purchase over 12 months without accruing interest.
+You’ll have the opportunity to pay off a big purchase over 12 months’ time without accruing interest.

-Earn generous cash back on every purchase without needing to manage a complicated spending strategy or bonus categories.
+Earn generous cash back without needing to manage a complicated spending strategy or bonus categories.

 The Expanded Buying Power feature lets you spend above your credit limit for no fee under certain conditions.